nikita-moor/latin-dictionary/Ramshorn1860/README.md

 ## Sources

-1. Ramshorn, L.; Lieber, F. _Dictionary of Latin synonymes, for the use of schools and private students, with a complete index._ Butler E. H. & Co., Philadelphia, 1860.
+1. Ramshorn, L.; Lieber, F. (translator). _Dictionary of Latin synonymes, for the use of schools and private students, with a complete index._ Butler E. H. & Co., Philadelphia, 1860.
 URL: <https://books.google.pl/books?id=nEU5AQAAMAAJ> \[Accessed 28 April 2019\].

 ## Usage guidelines